 INTRODUCTION

-Transcatheter embolization has been accepted as an effective and safe method of treating acute upper gastrointestinal (GI) bleeding[1-7].
-Treatment of acute lower GI bleeding (any site below the ligament of Treitz) using this technique has not reached a consensus, based on the belief that the risk of intestinal infarction in this condition is extremely high[8-12].
+Transcatheter embolization has been accepted as an effective and safe method for treating acute upper gastrointestinal (GI) bleeding[1-7].
+Treatment of acute lower GI bleeding (any site below the ligament of Treitz) using this technique has not reached a consensus, because of the belief that the risk of intestinal infarction in this condition is extremely high[8-12].
 The purpose of the study is to evaluate the effectiveness and safety of this technique in a retrospective group of patients who underwent embolization for acute lower GI bleeding.

 MATERIALS AND METHODS